ongov/ontario-design-system/packages/ontario-design-system-component-library/src/components/ontario-back-to-top/readme.md

 ### Reserving space for other fixed/sticky elements

 If another fixed or sticky element (for example, a feedback button or live chat launcher) is stacked below the Back to Top button, use the `bottomOffset` property to reserve additional vertical space so the two elements don't overlap as the viewport is resized.
-The value should be a valid CSS length (for example `"63px"`, `"4rem"`), and is added on top of the button's default `bottom: 5%` position, rather than replacing it.
+The value should be a valid CSS length (for example `"63px"`, `"4rem"`, or `var(--my-offset)`), and is added on top of the button's default `bottom: 5%` position, rather than replacing it.
+Pass a plain CSS length or CSS variable; avoid arbitrary CSS declarations.

 ```mdx-code-block
 <Tabs